Lin-Sinorodin/Military_Vehicles_Tracking/README.md

 ___
 ## Introduction
-This is the code for my project "Multiple Object Tracking for Military Vehicles", which is a part of my BSc in electrical engineering at Technion Israel.
+> This is the code for my project ___"Multiple Object Tracking for Military Vehicles"___, which is a part of my BSc in electrical engineering at Technion Israel.
 The project was done under the supervision of Gabi Davidov PhD - Thanks for his guidance and support durring the whole process.

 The project can be divided into roughly 3 parts: